 Members of staff from the Hampshire Hospitals Foundation Trust and the Southern Health Foundation Trust are welcome to use the Martial Rose Library and borrow materials.
 Please bring your NHS ID card and a passport-sized photograph to the main library desk along with the External visitors application form.

 The library is committed to the University's accessibility policies.
 We aim to make the building and services accessible to all users.
 All comments and suggestions regarding the accessibility of our services are welcomed.

 There are several designated disabled parking spaces in the King Alfred Quarter on Sparkford Road.
 Please contact Reception on 01962 841515.
 Parking is generally difficult here, so if you anticipate problems either with parking, or with entering and leaving the library, please contact the Enquiry Desk on 01962 827306 for advice.

 Martial Rose Library

 The library's main entrance is situated on the same level as reception, opposite the chapel.
 The entrance has semi-automatic doors, but users with special needs may need assistance.
-There are 3 floors with the main entrance on the top floor.
-Access by the ground floor can be arranged on request.
+There are 3 floors with entrances on the top and ground floor.
 If you are unable to use the stairs there is a lift, suitable for wheelchairs, connecting all three floors.
 There is an Assistive Technology Room with assistive technology and a height adjustable table.
 There are also a height-adjustable table in Study Rooms A and B and outside Study Room A.

 Disabled toilets are situated on all three floors, next to the lift.
 The ground floor changing space can be accessed at any time and has specialist equipment.